google/site-kit-wp/docs/Data-flow-in-Site-Kit.md

 ### Set up remote requests

-Each module can set up the services that will be used to make third-party requests.
-The `setup_services` method returns an array of service identifier to service object instances.
-These "service objects" can be used to interact with a third-party API.
+When communicating with Google APIs, files can set up the services that will be used to make Google API requests.
+Class instances of the `Google_Service` type can use `setup_services` method returns an array of service identifier to service object instances.
+These "service objects" can be used to interact with a Google APIs.

 The identifier is referenced in the datapoint definitions in `get_datapoint_definitions` and the service instance when making the request in `create_data_request`.
 Here is an example `setup_services` implementation from the Search Console module.